alexfernandez/alexfernandez.github.io/2016/should-i-build-or-not.md

 Another popular formulation is:
 "does the world really need another testing tool?".
+The correct answer is of course:
+I do not know what the world needs, but if I ever need a new testing tool I will surely build it.

 ### Learning the Easy Way

 There is a reason why people that start programming write their very own implementation of "Hello, world": to learn how things work.
+My favorite didactic tool is by far
+"learn by building".

 I have too often seen purported "DevOps engineers" which are just recycled sysadmins: